 This newly released image from ESA’s Herschel Space Observatory shows the Triangulum Galaxy, which is home to some forty billion stars and is located three million light-years away.

-The spiral galaxy M33, also known as the Triangulum Galaxy, is one of our closest cosmic neighbours, just three million light-years away.
+The spiral galaxy M33, also known as the Triangulum Galaxy, is one of our closest cosmic neighbors, just three million light-years away.
 Home to some forty billion stars, it is the third largest in the Local Group of galaxies after the Andromeda Galaxy (M31) and our own Milky Way.

 M33 is popular with astrophotographers and from exceptionally dark sites it can even be seen with the naked eye.
 Thanks to its orientation, we can enjoy a face-on view of the beautiful spiral structure of the galaxy’s disc.